Back to tools

 What Kimi is for

-Long-context research, analysis, and agent-style experiments where large source packs need careful review.
-Use it when the job is specific enough to test against a real workflow, not as a generic platform purchase.
+Kimi AI Research review for Long-context research, analysis, and agent-style experiments where large source packs need careful review, including… Use it when the job is specific enough to measure in a live workflow, not when the team is merely curious about another AI platform.

 • long-context review